Codespice1/finance_accumulator_web/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I have tested the changes in different screen sizes (mobile, tablet, desktop)

+## Deployment notes

+Please provide any details about the deployment, configuration, and migration steps required for this change.

+- [ ] New environment variables introduced:
+  - `ENV_VAR_NAME` : description
+- [ ] Database migrations required:
+  - Migration description

 ## Screenshots (if applicable)

 Please add any screenshots that can help in understanding the changes.